 Queen of the Prairie

 Pair queen of the prairie with other North American native plants for easy-care plant combinations that are wildlife-friendly and beckon pollinators.
-Evoke a meadow in your landscape by planting queen of the prairie alongside spider flower , purple coneflower, black-eyed Susan, bee balm, salvia, lobelia, and aster.
+Evoke a meadow in your landscape by planting queen of the prairie alongside spider flower, purple coneflower, black-eyed Susan, bee balm, salvia, lobelia, and aster.
 For an eye-catching texture contrast, add regional grasses.
-A few great examples include 'Cheyenne Sky' switch grass, 'Carousel' little bluestem, and blue sedge.
+A few striking examples include 'Cheyenne Sky' switch grass, 'Carousel' little bluestem, and blue sedge.

 Try These Varieties